 Sir John Burdon-Sanderson Prize Lecture Series

-The 2023 Lecture 'Realizing The Promise of Cardiac Neuromodulation: Clinical & Laboratory Insights Paving the Path' will be delivered by Professor Olujimi Ajijola (UCLA) on Monday 16 October at 4pm in the Blakemore Lecture Theatre.
+The 2023 Lecture 'Realizing The Promise of Cardiac Neuromodulation: Clinical & Laboratory Insights Paving the Path' was delivered by Professor Olujimi Ajijola (UCLA) on Monday 16 October at 4pm in the Blakemore Lecture Theatre.

 For several years now the Department's Cardiac Centre has hosted a series of lectures in honour of the English Physiologist, John Burdon-Sanderson, after whom the Cardiac Centre is named.

 The 2018 Burdon-Sanderson Lecture was given by Professor Silvia G. Priori, from the University of Pavia, Italy, on Monday 8 October, on "Inherited arrhythmias: from bench to bedside and back".

 The 2019 Lecture was held on Monday 14 October.
 A talk entitled "Cardiovascular diseases and drugs: hiPSC models moving forward" was given by Professor Christine Mummery from Leiden University Medical Centre.
 A video interview was recorded with Prof Mummery before the lecture.
 See "Professor Christine Mummery gives the 2019 John Burdon-Sanderson Lecture" for more information.

 The 2020 and 2021 Lectures were postponed due to the COVID-19 pandemic.